jman4747/memos/ORG-4_Engineering_Process.md

 - How the ranking system breaks ties matters to the Strategy dept
 - The theme, cosmetic markings, and design of field elements is important to the marketing team for obtaining the Imagery Award.

-## Season Goals
+## Team Goals

-Grayson Robotics shall document our goals are prior to the beginning of the build season.
+Grayson Robotics shall document our goals are prior to the beginning of the build season:

-Remember: goals aren't strategy.
+- Each department shall document goals for that department as a User Story.
+- The strategy department shall incorporate each departments goals into a unified User Story

+## Preliminary Strategy

+Grayson Robotics shall document a preliminary strategy prior to the beginning of the build season:

+- Each department shall create a draft strategy for their role in achieving the [Team Goals](#team-goals) in the form of a user story.
+- The strategy department shall incorporate each departments strategy into a unified User Story.

 # Concept & Technology Development